Last updated on March 31st, 2018

 Backpackers that are travelling the world aren’t rich (most of the them anyway).
 They just know or learn the cheap ways to travel while on the road.

 This doesn’t mean you will miss out on seeing the world’s beauty.
-In fact, you’ll see more of it and make more friends than travelling like a no-limit tourist.
-You’ll just have to travel on a budget and reduce costs where you can.
+In fact, you’ll see more of it and make more friends than travelling like a limited tourist.
+You’ll just have to travel cheap and reduce costs where you can.

 I’ll tell you how to travel cheap and even provide free methods; the tips are not all exclusive, but you’ll get the point.

-With a bit (actually a lot) of dedication, around the world travel is a reality even when you virtually have no money.
+With a bit (actually a lot) of dedication, around-the-world travel is a reality even when you have little money.

-2. Volunteer at hostels in return for accommodation and food.
+- Volunteer at hostels in return for free accommodation and food.
 It’s better to volunteer in countries with a high cost of living because accommodation and food will be expensive.
 Your ROI will be more.

 I hope individuals with wanderlust now know how to travel cheap.